ramonarroyo/ChatApp/readme.md

 A chatroom built with Python, JQuery, and Pusher!

-The settings.py file is not included, it contains the keys needed to use the Pusher API.
+The config.py file is not included, it contains the keys needed to use the Pusher API.
+These can also be set as environment variables.